-A study conducted by Wendi Gardner and Megan Knowles showed that participants performed complex tasks, worse and simple tasks better in the presence of a picture of their favourite television character.
-This result, though, didn’t extend to the presence of a non-favourite character.
+A study conducted by Wendi Gardner and Megan Knowles showed that participants performed complex tasks, worse and simple tasks better in the presence of a picture of their favorite television character.
+This result, though, didn’t extend to the presence of a non-favorite character.

 Importance of Social Facilitation

+The study of social facilitation is important to understand how humans behave in social and non-social situations.
 When researching social facilitation, an individual is studied separately doing an activity and then studied doing the activity in the presence of another person who does not in any way compete or cooperate with the test subject.

 Social facilitation is an important phenomenon in understanding human behavior and motivation.
 This tendency or phenomenon helps us understand the impact of other peoples’ presence on our behaviors and productivity.
 This phenomenon can work positively or negatively.